-Nimbix is constantly updating The JARVICE application catalog with new workflows and applications, both free and commercial.
-Once you log into the portal, you can access this catalog by clicking Compute at the very top of the page next to Dashboard.
+Nimbix is constantly updating our Hyper Hub with new workflows and applications, both free and commercial.
+Once you log into the portal, you can access this catalog of applications by clicking Compute at the very top right of the page next to Dashboard.
 Once there, you can sort by application category as well as applications that require leased licenses versus ones you can run on demand.
 For licensed applications, you should contact firstname.lastname@example.org to connect your license server or key to your account.

 Connecting to, Monitoring, and Controlling Jobs